salauddinn/gdrive-video-downlaoder/README.md

 ## Troubleshooting

-### Streams Not Detected

-- Make sure you played the video for at least 3-5 seconds
+### Quick Diagnostics

+The extension now includes comprehensive diagnostic tools:

+1. **Open the extension popup**
+2. **Click "Show Debug"** to see:
+   - Service worker status (should be "Active")
+   - Total network requests monitored
+   - Number of streams captured
+   - Last activity timestamp
+3. **Click "Test Connection"** to verify the background service is responsive

+### Detailed Troubleshooting

+For comprehensive troubleshooting steps, see **[DIAGNOSTICS.md](DIAGNOSTICS.md)**.

+The extension now includes extensive console logging:
-- Try refreshing the Google Drive page
+- Open Chrome DevTools (F12) on the Google Drive page
+- Look for messages prefixed with `[GDrive Content]`, `[GDrive Downloader]`, or `[Popup]`
-- Check that the extension has proper permissions
+- These logs will tell you exactly what the extension is doing

-### Download Fails
+### Common Issues

+**Streams Not Detected**
+- Make sure you **PLAY the video** (not just open the file)
+- Wait 3-5 seconds after playing
+- Check Debug Info - "Total Requests" should be increasing
+- See [DIAGNOSTICS.md](DIAGNOSTICS.md) for detailed steps

+**Download Fails**
-- The stream URLs expire after some time, try capturing fresh streams
+- Stream URLs expire after some time, capture fresh streams
 - Make sure Chrome has permission to download files
 - Check your Downloads folder for existing files with the same name

-### Extension Not Working

-- Make sure Developer mode is enabled in Chrome
+**Extension Not Working**
+- Open Debug Info and check service worker status
+- Click "Test Connection" to verify communication
-- Check the Chrome DevTools console for any error messages
+- Check console logs for error messages
-- Try reloading the extension from `chrome://extensions/`
+- See [DIAGNOSTICS.md](DIAGNOSTICS.md) for complete diagnostic procedure

+**Buttons Stay Disabled**
+- This means streams haven't been captured yet
+- Make sure you're **playing the video**, not just viewing the file
+- Check the console logs to see what's happening
+- Open Debug Info to see request counts

 ## Permissions Explained